 Early repayment charge

 A one-off payment that you might have to make if you decide to repay your whole loan early.
-At Sainsbury’s Bank this is equal to 58 days interest.
+At Sainsbury’s Bank this is equal to up to 58 days interest.

 Fixed interest rate

 A set rate of interest that won’t go up or down during the period of the loan.